nathanael-fijalkow/games_book/_build/html/_sources/13_Multiplayer/nash_equilibria_normal_form.md

   We will be mostly be interested in solving games with qualitative objectives, that is payoffs that take values $0$ and $1$.

-%  \todo{we hould talk of qualitative objective, and maybe quantitative objective rather than payoff}
   A **multiplayer game** \((\mathcal{A}, (\payoff_P)_{P \in \Agt})\) is given by a multiplayer arena $\mathcal{A}$, an initial vertex $v_0$ and payoff function $\payoff_P$ for each player $P$.
   When $\payoff_P$ is qualitative we simply write $\Omega_P$ for the corresponding objective.

 ````

 (13-subsec:algorithm-for-finding-nash-equilibria)=
 ## The Nash equilibrium problem